DanSpi/Parasian-MC-Option-Pricing/README.md

 # Parasian-MC-Option-Pricing
-A Monte Carlo simulator to price Parasian options under GBM.
+A Monte Carlo simulator to price a Parasian Up and Out Call options under GBM.